jstolarek/slicer/doc/roadmap.md

   * Add PrettyPrinting import in Main to keep it building

-  * Fix test failures.
-In the process of doing this I can perhaps figure out a hierarchical organisation of tests, eg. ctrace tests could go into their own group.
-I could then disable a group of tests if I know they don't work.
-    This requires adapting more of singletons infrastructure.

   * eliminate string typing in Absyn/Desugar/Trace

   * add a simple REPL?